On low-codimensional decompositions: Applications to codimension-one-like or codimension-two-like decompositions

-Second, we consider the codimension two case.
 Consider the direct system $\{K_a\}$ of compact subsets of a topological space $X$ and inclusion maps such that the interiors of $K_a$ cover $X$.
 There is a corresponding inverse system $\{ \pi_0( X - K_a ) \}$, where $\pi_0(Y)$ denotes the set of connected components of a space $Y$.
-Then the set of ends of $X$ is defined to be the inverse limit of this inverse system.
+Then the set of ends of $X$, called the end set of $X$, is defined to be the inverse limit of this inverse system.
+We have the following sufficient condition for class spaces to be surfaces with corners.

 \begin{lemma} Let $\mathcal{F}$ be an $R$-closed decomposition on a compact manifold $M$.
-Suppose that all but finitely many element closures of $\mathcal{F}$ are codimension two closed connected submanifolds.
-If each of finite exceptions is connected and has codimension at least three, then $M/\hat{\mathcal{F}}$ is a surface with conners. \end{lemma}
+Suppose that all but finitely many element closures of $\mathcal{F}$ are codimension two connected submanifolds without boundaries.
+If each of finite exceptions is connected and closed and has codimension at least three, then $M/\hat{\mathcal{F}}$ is a surface with corners. \end{lemma}